vicharanashala/vibe/docs/CONTRIBUTING.md

 ## Getting Started

-Please refer to the [installation guide](./INSTALLATION.md) for detailed instructions on setting up the project. `README.md` files are available in the `frontend-cal` and `backend-cal` directories for domain-specific instructions.
+Please refer to the [installation guide](./INSTALLATION.md) for detailed instructions on setting up the project. `README.md` files are available in the `frontend-cal` and `backend` directories for domain-specific instructions.

 ## How to Contribute